mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Documents.md

 ##### Parameters
-* *factory:* The factory used to create blob container providers.
+* *factories:* The factory used to create blob container providers.